havetisy/morphology-aware-transformers/README.md

 ---

+### Automated Occupation Coding (German KldB)

+Transformer-based automated occupation coding using hierarchical features.

+Applies BERT and GPT-3 to German job titles and descriptions, incorporating the hierarchical structure of the KldB classification system to enable fine-grained multi-level occupation prediction and significantly outperform classical ML baselines.

+---

 ### Issue & Game Framing

 Computational detection of issue vs. game framing in political news using BERT and fine-grained linguistic features.